codeberg-io/AppcoinsUnityPlugin/README.md

 ![picture](Screenshots/shot4.png)

 6. Drag and drop all the product you created to the field on the AppcoinsUnity gameobject where you have products.
-Note: in the image below i created and added 3 products Chocolate, Dodo and Monster Drink.
+**Note: in the image below i created and added 3 products Chocolate, Dodo and Monster Drink.**

 ![picture](Screenshots/shot5.png)

 7. Create purchaser class in Unity C# by inheriting from the AppcoinsPurchaser Class:

-...
+'''

 //add this namespace to your script to give you  access to the plugin classes. using Codeberg.AppcoinsUnity;